-Uber Wants To Help Drivers Get Benefits, But Some Say This Is Bad News For Gig Workers
+Uber’s Latest Concession To Drivers Could Spell Trouble For Gig Workers

 For years, Uber has battled driver complaints of unfair treatment.
 But this week, the $48 billion startup announced its interest in exploring state legislation that could provide certain benefits to gig workers, many of whom — along with lawyers and labor activists — have fought for years to be recognized as employees.

 On the surface, the surprising news implies that Uber’s sense of responsibility to its massive independent contractor workforce has shifted.
-But critics say it’s little more than a PR scheme designed to distract from Uber’s years-long battle with the Teamsters’ union in Seattle.
+But critics say it’s little more than a PR scheme designed to distract from Uber’s years-long battle with the Teamsters union in Seattle.

-“The world of work is changing,” reads the letter, which was published Tuesday and co-signed by CEO Dara Khosrowshahi.
+“The world of work is changing,” reads the letter, which was published Tuesday and cosigned by CEO Dara Khosrowshahi.
 “At a basic level, everyone should have the ability to protect themselves and their loved ones when they’re injured at work, get sick, or when it’s time to retire.”

-Setting aside the fact that Uber is one of, if not the, most potent technological forces driving these changes in the so-called “world of work,” the company’s interest in extending further support to gig workers is big — and surprising — news.
+Setting aside the fact that Uber is one of, if not the, most potent technological forces driving these changes in the so-called world of work, the company’s interest in extending further support to gig workers is big — and surprising — news.
 But the announcement also has the potential to deal a fatal blow to one of the country’s only promising attempts to give Uber drivers real collective bargaining power via a union.

 The letter in question, while vague, loosely outlines how both Uber and other gig economy companies could potentially help gig workers pay for benefits like unemployment insurance or workers’ compensation by jointly paying into a fund that the worker, the other platforms they work on, and the government also contribute to.
 It doesn’t offer any specific details about how such a deal would actually work, and Uber told BuzzFeed News it’s more of a starting point than a real policy proposal.